Shopify/jobs/job-descriptions/senior-developer.md

 ## Location

-Our role are curently open across all our Canadian offices 🇨🇦(Ottawa, Montreal, Toronto and Waterloo) and does require relocation.
+Our roles are curently open across all our Canadian offices 🇨🇦(Ottawa, Montreal, Toronto and Waterloo) and does require relocation.
 We know this may not be something you have yet considered.
 The stability & clear future prospects that Canada can offer may just be exactly what you’ve been looking for!

 We happily offer immigration assistance and relocation support for successful hires and their families.
 There is a clear path to Canadian permanent residency when you work with us and the visa in many cases also allows for a work permit for spouses.
 We’ve moved hundreds of amazing people and their loved ones to Canada from around the world and we’re experts in making the process as simple and pain-free for you as possible.
 Don’t just take my word for it, hear from some of the team [here!](https://www.linkedin.com/feed/update/urn:li:activity:6605116004030914560/).